mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 eventually be replaced by names once some event or discovery suggests an appropriate one.

-The Distant Rimward Corridor proceeds to spinward- rimward of Lubbock, passing through the corner of the Variance sector before entering Amundsen.
+The Distant Rimward Corridor proceeds to spinward-rimward of Lubbock, passing through the corner of the Variance sector before entering Amundsen.
 From there it runs through Humboldt, Cousteau and Workman before reaching Xuanzang.
 This is